ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * Fixed: Data missing such as dateCreated, answers, answer count in the strutured data testing tool, #1011
 * Added: Import for "FAQ" markup of the "FAQ Schema Markup – FAQ Structured Data" plugin ( https://wordpress.org/plugins/faq-schema-markup-faq-structured-data ) #981
 * Added: Compatibility with "FAQ" markup of the "FAQ Schema Markup – FAQ Structured Data" plugin ( https://wordpress.org/plugins/faq-schema-markup-faq-structured-data ) #984
+* Enhancement: Some Improvement has been done with WordLift compatibility #1015
 * Enhancement: Taqyeem schema should appear in AMP. #982

 = 1.9.37.1 (19 May 2020) =